 Timing is another factor that plays an important role.
 The first and foremost thing that you should do is to search for the required time that you would need to indulge.
 A NAHA accredited institution is said to indulge around 200 hours of the training period.
 NAHA accredited certification is a level 2 certification and hence it is the highest level of available course certificate.
 Presently NAHA is trying to acquire certification for clinical aromatherapy.

 4. Check out for examination on board:

-Examination is another factor that you need to check.
+The examination is another factor that you need to check.
 NAHA accredited level two courses backed up with certain examination.
-As for the level one of NAHA, there is no examination for the basic of aromatherapy.
+As for the level one of NAHA, there is no examination for the basis of aromatherapy.
 However, level two is a bit complex and requires the candidate to appear for an exam.
 Level 2 (certification) brings along a list of targets that you need to complete, which are- research papers, case studies, studies on at least 25 essential oil profiles.

 5. Financial back up:

 Aromatherapy is a costly affair.
 Therefore, the cost of aromatherapy certification may be around $500 i.e. around 33000 INR.
 There are various options available that may help you lower down or cover the cost.
 However, you would need to build yourself a little by financial support to get through the learning session of aromatherapy.

 The nature of the course varies tremendously.
 The course may be the same or even a bit more traditional than you might expect.
 Along with the regular teaching materials, this course may also provide seminars, lectures, and workshops by other experienced guest lecturers.